lexra/userboard-g2l/meta-userboard-g2l/recipes-demo/app-resnet50-cam/README.md

 tar zxvf ../Renesas_software/r11an0549ej0720-rzv2l-drpai-sp/rzv2l_drpai-driver/meta-rz-features.tar.gz
 ```

-This step is identical to 2.2.2, just the content of `meta-rz-features.tar.gz` different.
+This step is identical to `2.2.2`, just the content of each `meta-rz-features.tar.gz` is different.

 ##### 3.1.2 Unzip the DRPAI sample application